Whatsapp Icon

 The Cancer Itself

 In some cases, the cancer itself may cause neuropathy.
 Tumors can exert pressure on surrounding nerves or infiltrate nerve tissues directly, disrupting their normal function.
 This type of nerve damage can occur in several forms of cancer, including those that grow near nerve pathways or metastasize to the nervous system.
-Addressing the tumor often helps alleviate neuropathic symptoms.
+Addressing the tumour often helps alleviate neuropathic symptoms.

 Managing Neuropathy in Cancer Patients